-Mackay Tourism is a not-for profit organisation and is proudly sponsored by:
+Mackay Tourism is a not-for-profit organisation and is proudly partnered with:

 Mackay Regional Council incorporating Mackay, Mirani and Sarina councils, caters for a population of about 110,000, covering an area of 7,621 square kilometres on the mainland and 100 square kilometres of islands.